mackuba/cointools/README.md

 ```

 However, this operation needs to download a complete ticker for all currencies and scan through the list, so it's recommended to use the name as in the example above.

+By default the price is printed in a verbose format that includes the requested coin symbol and the time of the returned price.
+Add a `-q/--quiet` option to only print the price as a single number (e.g. to pass it further to another script).

 You can also use the `-b` or `--btc-price` flag to request a price in BTC instead of USD: